imshentastic/CrossInk-Carousel-Plus/README.md

 ### On-demand sleep-screen cycling

 A new display setting — **Tap Power While Asleep to Cycle** — lets you flip through your `/.sleep` images without fully waking the device.
 A brief power-button tap picks a fresh random image and re-enters deep sleep.
-Off by default (each cycle costs a boot + e-ink half-refresh worth of battery); pinned sleep images are skipped in cycle mode.
+Off by default (each cycle costs a boot + e-ink half-refresh worth of battery).
+You can also change the sort from 'random' to 'ordered'

 `.png` sleep images (with transparency) are also supported in **Custom** mode, not just BMP Page Overlay.
 Transparent regions compose over the clean last reader page, so a translucent PNG sleep screen reveals the page of the most recently accessed book underneath.

+Note: Quick Resume mode is now supported, and overlays the brand cookie logo on the bottom-left of your sleep frame so you can tell at a glance whether the device is in Quick Resume vs. fully off.

 <p align="center">
   <img src="https://github.com/imshentastic/CrumBLE/releases/download/readme-assets/05-sleep-cycle.gif" alt="Sleep screen cycling" width="280"/>
 </p>

+### Dictionary lookup

+Drop a StarDict (`.ifo` / `.idx` / `.dict`) into `/dict/` on the SD card, open any book, and tap-select a word from the in-book menu's **Lookup** entry to see the definition without leaving the page.
+A per-book lookup history surfaces under **Looked-Up Words** so you can re-find a definition without re-tapping the word.

+Bluetooth auto-disables during lookup to free heap for the dictionary index and reconnects on exit, so you can read with a BT remote and still hop into a definition when needed.

+Ported from [SEEK reader](https://github.com/seek-reader/seek) with full credit — couldn't ask for a better implementation to start from.

+### Quote highlighting

+A bookmark is now optionally a *passage*, not just a page marker.

+- Open **Add Highlight** from the in-book menu, tap the first word of the passage, navigate to the last word (same page or many pages later), tap to finish
+- The bookmark list shows the highlighted quote as a preview on each row; **Confirm** jumps straight to where the highlight starts in the book
+- Cross-page highlights can be "held" — tap the start word, hit Back ("HOLD"), turn pages, then come back via **Finish Highlight** in the menu when you're at the end word

+Export all highlights for a book to a plain-text file from the Bookmarks sub-menu's **Export to text file**.

 ### Global Book Settings drawer